openmaptiles/openmaptiles-tools/README.md

 ### Profile PostgreSQL functions
 Use `profile-pg-func` to compare PostgreSQL function execution speed.
 Each function is called thousands of times in several runs.
 The fastest and slowest runs are discarded.  `profile-pg-func` can import SQL files before running the test, e.g. to add the latest developer versions of the function(s).

+### Show layer statistics for a field
+Use `layer-stats` show per zoom statistics for some column (field) in a single layer.
+Supports several metrics:
+* `frequency` - Shows how often each unique value occurs in a layer's column or combination of columns.
+* `toplength` - Shows the longest N values for a given layer's column.
+* `variance` - Shows a few statistical metrics for a column's numeric value.

 ## Tools

 ### Environment variables